Nenkai/GraniteTextureReader/README.md

 # GraniteTextureReader

-Texture Reader/extractor Tool for [Granite SDK](https://unity.com/products/granite-sdk) files (.gts/.gtp).
+Texture Reader/Extractor for [Granite SDK](https://unity.com/products/granite-sdk) files (.gts/.gtp).
 This tool was primarly made with Granblue Fantasy: Relink in mind.

 > [!IMPORTANT]
 > Only version 6 `.gts` files are currently supported.
 (Version can be viewed at 0x04 in the .gts files)